 Inquiry Culminates With the Realization that You Are Not the Inquirer Ultimately

-But paradoxically the inquiry culminates in the insight that you are not a form or BMI, that you are actually formless awareness.
-This insight does not mean that you were a form before the inquiry began and then inquiry made you formless.
-It means that you were always formless (no I, no you, no world) , before the inquiry, during the inquiry or after the inquiry.
-The inquiry only makes you realize what you have always been and always be – eternal formless awareness.
+But paradoxically the inquiry culminates in the insight that you are not a form or BMI, that you are actually empty awareness.
+This insight does not mean that you were a form before the inquiry began and then inquiry made you empty awareness.
+It means that you were always empty awareness (no I, no you, no world), before the inquiry, during the inquiry or after the inquiry.
+The inquiry only makes you realize that reality has always been empty awareness.

-Initially when you saw a mirage, you thought that the water was real and you rush to drink the mirage water to satisfy your thirst.
+Initially when you saw a mirage, you thought that the water was real, and you rush to drink the mirage water to satisfy your thirst.
 After inquiry, you come to know the mirage to be just a superimposition, then you don’t care for it, even if it appears: you don’t rush to satisfy yourself with it because you have seen its unreality.
-All the while, before you knew it was a mirage or after you knew it to be a mirage, the mirage waters never contacted or wet the desert sand and had always been free of the form of the mirage.
-You as desert sand or formless awareness had always been free of forms.
+All the while, before you knew it was a mirage, or after you knew it to be a mirage, the mirage waters never contacted or wet the desert sand and had always been free of the form of the mirage.
+You as desert sand or awareness had always been free of true multiplicity of forms.

 So the body/mind/intellect along with the world of phenomena in the two states of dream and waking as well as the unmanifest in the state of sleep, all appear as a mirage to a Jnani.
 The Jnani is not a person.
 That is how he appears to others and to Awareness.
 The Jnani is nothing but Awareness from the ultimate viewpoint.
 From the phenomenal viewpoint, he/she is a being who knows himself to be Awareness as opposed to beings who don’t know themselves to be Awareness but are Awareness anyway.
 Both the Jnani and others see the phenomenal world but the Jnani includes his body/mind/intellect as an object in the world of phenomena he sees, and knows himself to be other than any of these changing forms.
 The ignorant people consider themselves to be the BMI and all other forms as real as their BMI.